 "THE MYSTICAL MISS" AT THE COMEDY.

-It was evident to every observant member of the audience at the Lyric Theatre some six months ago when Mr. De Wolf Hopper made his first appearance in London in "El Capitan," that a new and the genus comedian had struck the town.
-His strong personality and original methods baffled the Britishers on that occasion for fully thirty minutes, but after that they recognised his great ability, they "rumbled" his peculiar humour, and took him, unconditionally, speeches and all, into their loyal favour.
+It was evident to every observant members of the audience at the Lyric Theatre some six months ago when Mr. De Wolf Hopper made his tirst appearance in London in "El Capitan," that a new and rare specimen of the genus comedian had struck the town.
+His strong personality and original methods baffled the Britishers on that occasion for fully thirty minutes, but after that they recognised his great ability, they "rum-bled" his peculiar humour, and took him, unconditionally, speeches and all, into their loyal favour.
 Since that time Mr. Hopper has advanced with giant strides into the affections of the playgoing public, and on the first night of "The Mystical Miss" at the Comedy on Wednesday evening there was nothing in the attitude of the audience to indicate that they had not been on the most intimate terms with him for the past dozen years.
 "THE MYSTICAL MISS" AT THE COMEDY.

-When the giant-comedian turned on his first impromptu address from the stage, conservative stallites caught their breaths with amazement, and even the pit scarcely knew what to make of it.
-That was only six months ago, and on Wednesday the cry of "Speech! speech!" was not only shouted with a "We won't-take-no-for-an-answer" sort of ring from every part of the house at the fall of the curtain, but it also broke out several times during the evening.
-Those gagging speeches of Hopper's are the finest bits of impromptu humour I have ever listened to.
-The calm, insinuating, familiar way in which he interrupted his part and came down to the footlights to tell us that the top note he had just uttered was the easiest thing in the world to do, was worth the price of two stalls to any man whose complaint could be cured by laughter.
-And he looked so ridiculously happy and gratified by the rounds of ringing applause that followed the fall of the curtain that everybody in the theatre got a sort of feeling that they were glad he was glad they were glad, so to speak, and went away feeling at peace with themselves and all the world beside.
+dozen years.
+WHEN the giant-comedian turned on his first impromptu address from the stage, conservative stallites caught their breaths with amazement, and even the pit scarcely knew what to make of it.
+That was only six months ago, and on Wednesday the cry of "Speech! speech!" was not only shouted with a "We won't-take-no-for-an-answer" sort of ring from every part of the house at the fall of the curtain, but it also broke gagging speeches of Hopper's are the finest bits of impromptu humour I have ever lis-tened to.
+The calm, insinuating, familiar way in which he interrupted his part and came down to the footlights to tell us that the price of two stalls to any man whose complaint could be cured by laughter.
+And he looked so ridiculously happy and gratified by the rounds of ringing applause that followed the fall of the curtain that everybody in the theatre got a sort of feeling that they were glad he was glad they were glad, so to speak, and went away feel-ing at peace with themselves and all the world beside.

-In assuring the audience that he was going to send a long cablegram that night to the author and composer of "The Mystical Miss," to inform them of their "triumph," he stopped doubtfully for a moment, and went on, "I don't know whether I ought to call it a triumph, but I'll do so until tomorrow morning, if you don't mind!"
-This delicious hit at the critics struck the house like a charge of lyddite, and the place shook with the burst of laughter that followed it But beneath the waggle of the cap and the jingle of the bells of Hopper's humour there is a vein of honest and thoughtful seriousis a vein of honest and thoughtful seriousness that acts like the bullet in the cartridge and drives the point home.
-In the lull that followed the laugh I'll wager that scores of brains were turning over the alluscores of brains were turning over the allusion to the newspaper notices, and scores of hearts were hoping that the triumph of public acclamation would be echoed in the public press.
-That the wish was father to the event is now a matter of ancient history.
+In assuring the audience that he was going to send a long cablegram that night to the author and composer of "The Mysti-cal Miss," to inform them of their "tri-umph," he stopped doubtfully for a moment, and went on, "I don't know whether I ought to call it a triumph, but I'll do so until to-morrow morning, if you don't mind!"
+This delicious hit at the critics struck the house like a charge of lyddite, and the place shook with the burst of laughter that followed it But beneath the waggle of the cap and the jingle of the bells of Hopper's humour there is a vein of honest and thoughtful seriousis a vein of honest and thoughtful serious-ness that acts like the bullet in the cartridge and drives the point home.
+In the lull that followed the laugh I'll wager that scores of brains were turning over the alluscores of brains were turning over the allu-sion to the newspaper notices, and scores of hearts were hoping that the triumph of public acclamation would be echoed in the public press.
+That the wish was father to the event is now a matter of ancient his-